Currents Center for Recreation and Creativity

 - We believe that fixed structures that restrict the use or accessibility of space diminish opportunities for multiple uses.

-- We believe the Community Center should be respectful of existing community services and amenities and integrate with them.
+- We believe the Community Center should respect existing community services and amenities and integrate with them.

 - We believe in a Community Center that respects the planet and models climate change awareness and sustainability.